Brachial plexus injury

 The most severe brachial plexus injuries usually result from automobile or motorcycle accidents.
-Severe brachial plexus injuries can leave your arm paralyzed, but surgery may help restore function.
+Severe brachial plexus injuries can leave the arm paralyzed, but surgery may help restore function.

 Signs and symptoms of a brachial plexus injury can vary greatly, depending on the severity and location of the injury.
 Usually only one arm is affected.

 Minor damage often occurs during contact sports, such as football or wrestling, when the brachial plexus nerves get stretched or compressed.
 These are called stingers or burners, and can produce the following symptoms:

 - A feeling like an electric shock or a burning sensation shooting down the arm

 - Numbness and weakness in the arm